justin-lourie-cole/SimpleBank/Readme.md

 ganache-cli --port 9545
 ```

-This will start Truffle Develop at http://127.0.0.1:9545 together with 10 sample accounts.
+This will start ganache at http://127.0.0.1:9545 together with 10 sample accounts.

-Then, compile the contracts in a different terminal (truffle develop keeps running the network):
+Then, compile the contracts in a different terminal (ganache keeps running the network):

 ```
 truffle compile